Edgewood, Maryland: Geography

 Edgewood is located in southwestern Harford County.
-It is bordered to the west by Baltimore County, Joppatowne, to the north by Bel Air South, to the east by the Bush River, an arm of Chesapeake Bay, to the south by the Edgewood Arsenal portion of Aberdeen Proving Ground, and to the southwest by the tidal Gunpowder River, another arm of the Chesapeake.
+It is bordered to the west by Baltimore County, Joppatowne, to the north by Bel Air South, to the east by the Bush River, an arm of the Chesapeake Bay, to the south by the Edgewood Arsenal portion of Aberdeen Proving Ground, and to the southwest by the tidal Gunpowder River, another arm of the Chesapeake.

 Interstate 95 forms the northern border of the Edgewood CDP and provides access from Exit 74 (Maryland Route 152) and Exit 77 (Maryland Route 24).
 I-95 leads southwest 25 mi to Baltimore and northeast 50 mi to Wilmington, Delaware.
 U.S. Route 40 (Pulaski Highway) runs through the northern part of Edgewood, parallel to I-95.
 US 40 leads southwest 9 mi to White Marsh and the same distance northeast to Aberdeen.
 Maryland Route 24 begins at an entrance to Aberdeen Proving Ground in the southern part of the CDP and leads 10 mi north to Bel Air, the Harford County seat.

 According to the United States Census Bureau, the Edgewood CDP has a total area of 46.4 km2, of which 46.1 km2 are land and 0.4 km2, or 0.77%, are water.